DominCyber/Python-GUI-Guessing-Game/README.md

 ### Pseudocode Design
--Import GUI operations from the EasyFrame module, as well as the random module -Define class to compute GUI, using EasyFrame as a passed variable -compute initial class function, declaring the first parameter of the class, self, as well as 	the title string variable -declare pseudorandom variable array
+-Import GUI operations from the EasyFrame module, as well as the random module -\nDefine class to compute GUI, using EasyFrame as a passed variable -compute initial class function, declaring the first parameter of the class, self, as well as 	the title string variable -declare pseudorandom variable array
 -declare count variable for attempts made by user